Edward01S2/RNDRit/src/pages/home/index.md

 templateKey: home-page
 hero:
   description: >-
-    Rndr.tech is a full-service digital agency and managed IT provider working with companies of all sizes.
+    Rndr is a full-service digital agency and managed IT provider working with companies of all sizes.
   heading: Rendering digital services
 dev:
   description: >-